ThatGuyJamal/statistics-hub-oss/README.md

 | eval       | Executes js code                                     | Developer     | slash           | Guild Only |
 | reload     | Reloads a piece of the bot                           | Developer     | slash           | Guild Only |

+## `Languages`

+Currently supported translations.
+If you would like to help improve them, join our support server.
+You can also clone this repository, make changes to the language [folder](./src/languages/) and submit a pull request.

+- English (default)
+- Spanish
+- Portuguese

 ---

 ## `Self Hosting Guide`